2017 Moray Council election: Aftermath

-As no single party was able to form an administration on its own, a coalition administration between the Conservatives and the Independent group was formed, which was a continuation of the coalition administration since 2007.
-An independent councillor was appointed council leader and a Conservative councillor was appointed Convenor.
+Following the election, a Conservative-Independent coalition administration was formed.
+Independent councillor George Alexander was appointed Leader of the council, while Conservative councillor James Allan was appointed Convenor of the Moray Council.

-However, in May 2018, the Conservative-Independent administration collapsed.
-After negotiations with other groups, the SNP formed a minority administration in June 2018, with SNP co-leaderGraham Leadbitter taking on the role of Council Leader and SNP co-leader Shona Morrison being appointed Convenor.
+However, in May 2018, all but one of the Conservative councillors left the administration, leaving the independents and Convenor James Allan in a minority administration.
+Following negotiations, in June 2018, Graham Leadbitter was appointed the role of Council Leader and Shona Morrison was appointed Convenor of the Moray Council, the first women to take on the role in Moray Council's history.

 On 21 October 2017, Speyside Glenlivet Conservative councillor Walter Wilson resigned from the party group following disagreements with colleagues in the party group.
 He sat as an Independent.

 Elgin City North by-election

 On 10 May 2017, independent councillor Sandy Cooper resigned his seat less than a week after being elected in the 2017 elections.
-A by-election took place in the Elgin City North ward on 13 July 2017.
-The seat was won by Conservative candidate Maria Mclean.
+A by-election was held in Elgin City North ward on 13 July 2017, and it was won by Conservative candidate Maria McLean.